 Security Deposit Laws in Salt Lake City, Utah

-Based on Utah Code Ann. § 57-17-3 · Last verified 2026
+Based on Utah Code Ann. § 57-17-3 · Verification in progress

 Salt Lake City landlords must return security deposits within 30 days of move-out under Utah Code Ann. § 57-17-3.
 File in Salt Lake County Justice Court — Small Claims if they don't.

-Utah State Law
+●Utah State Law

 Utah Security Deposit Rules